-The Company's ability to continue as a going concern in the foreseeable future is dependent upon the continued support of its 98.1% parent Falcon Oil & Gas Ltd. The 98.1% parent Falcon Oil & Gas Ltd., has committed to providing financial support to enable the Company to continue as a going concern for the foreseeable future.
+The Company's ability to continue as a going concern for a period of at least twelve months from the date of approval of these financial statements is dependent upon the continued support of its 98.1% parent Falcon Oil & Gas Ltd. The 98.1% parent Falcon Oil & Gas Ltd., has committed to providing financial support to enable the Company to continue as a going concern for a period of at least twelve months from the date of approval of these financial statements.